Gaius Laelius: Laelius in Africa (204–202 BC)

 In Scipio's consulship year (205 BC), Laelius went with him to his designated province, Sicily, where he conducted an expedition or raid to northern Africa while Scipio was readying his troops and supplies for a full-scale invasion.
 The purpose of this expedition was to assess the situation in Africa.
 Both princes having previously been won over, Syphax broke his alliance with Scipio and joined the Carthaginians when he was offered a marriage alliance with Sophonisba, a famous Carthaginian beauty, the daughter of Hasdrubal Gisco.
 Subsequently, Syphax drove his bride's former fiance, Masinissa—who remained loyal to Scipio, having confirmed an alliance with him shortly after the battle of Ilipa—out of his own territories.
 Masinissa, now effectively a fugitive, came to Laelius during his raid, thought to be in the area of Hippo Regius, to apprise him of his circumstances.
 Laelius was then able to convey the urgency of the invasion to Scipio.

 In about 204 BC, Scipio was ready to invade Africa.
-After several skirmishes, and a period of contrived truce, the Romans assaulted the allied camp at the battle of Utica in which Scipio and Laelius set fire to the Carthaginian camp.
+After several skirmishes, and a period of contrived truce, the Romans assaulted the allied camps at the Battle of Utica in which Laelius set fire to the Numidian (Syphax) camp and Scipio to the Carthaginian (Hasdrubal Gisco) camp.
 The Romans nevertheless failed to detach Syphax from his marital and political alliance with the Carthaginians; nor was a complete victory possible over the Carthaginian army, with Scipio fearing for his fleet.

-Finally, in 203 BC, Laelius defeated Syphax, captured the city of Cirta, and took Syphax alive.
-He then conducted the captured prince and his son Vermina and some other leading men to Rome.

-At Zama (202 BC), Laelius rendered considerable service in command of the cavalry, which was again placed originally on the left wing with Masinissa on the right wing; without the cavalry intervening at a crucial time and falling upon the Carthaginians from the rear, Scipio may well have been defeated.